jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 Before you begin, ensure you have:

+**HPE GreenLake Requirements:**
-1. An active HPE GreenLake workspace with administrator access
+- An active HPE GreenLake workspace with **Workspace Administrator** access
-2. Access to one of the supported identity providers (Entra ID, Okta or Ping Identity)
-3. Administrative privileges in your identity provider
+- A verified domain for SSO (you'll claim this during configuration)

+**Identity Provider Requirements:**
+Choose ONE of the following:
+- **Microsoft Entra ID:** Global Administrator or Application Administrator role
+- **Okta:** Super Administrator or Organization Administrator role
+- **Ping Identity:** Environment Administrator access to PingOne

+**Optional (for HPECOMCmdlets):**
+- PowerShell 7+
+- HPECOMCmdlets module v1.0.18 or later
+- Mobile device for authenticator app (Microsoft Authenticator, Okta Verify, or PingID)

 ## HPECOMCmdlets SAML SSO Authentication Support